marschall-lab/strand-seq-graph-phasing/README.md

 ## Getting the workflow working on HHU Hilbert cluster:

-There are two difficulties with setting up this workflow on Hilbert: The `R` and `BubbleGun` conda environments.

 Due to Hilbert's difficulties with R bioconductor packages (which attempt to connect to the internet during installation), the cluster cannot create the conda environment needed for `R` rules.
 Instead, a `.sif` [Singularity](https://docs.sylabs.io/guides/latest/user-guide/) file, corresponding to the environment in `workflow/envs/env_Renv2.yaml`, has to be used.
-Peter has already created this file, but it still needs to be accounted for during setup.

-`BubbleGun` is a package that is only available from `pip`, and not from conda.
-Accordingly, the `BubbleGun` environment has to be set-up as a special case described below.

 ### Step-by-step how Mir gets the workflow set up on HHU Hilbert